cjacker/opensource-toolchain-bouffalo-lab/README.md

 If built successfully, the target '.bin / .elf' files should be generated in `build/build_out/` dir. you can modify the 'project' name in 'CMakeLists.txt' to change the target file name.

+If you want to start a new project, you can either copy demos from this repo, or use various demos in `bl_mcu_sdk/examples` dir.

 # Programming

 The official programming utility shipped in 'bl_mcu_sdk' is 'BLFlashCommand', it is commited into the 'bl_mcu_sdk' repo recently.